gonimo/gonimo/front/doc/Gonimo-Architecture.md

 ```

 I use it, by copying the data definitions to the bottom of the file, then select
-the defintions and have my editor pass it through `dev-GenerateLenses classy`.
+the definitions and have my editor pass it through `dev-GenerateLenses classy`.
 This is obviously not the most elegant way, also the tool is written pretty
 dirty, but it works for me - so if you need something similar, feel free to get
 inspired ;-)

-# Conclusion and Part 2
+# Conclusion and Monoids

 The most important part is probably that we split up a component's input into a
 model (its dependencies on other components) and a `Config` which is